clef-men/article_zoo_popl/popl26-response-draft.md

 Note that the recommended style for concurrent OCaml programs is to only use non-atomic locations for well-synchronized accesses (when we have unique ownership), and use the `Atomic` module (and now our atomic record fields) for all potentially-racy concurrent accesses.
 (This is encouraged in particular by the ThreadSanitizer (TSan) instrumentation for OCaml, which currently warns on all non-atomic races, with no way to disable them for races that are believed to be benign.)
 Given that `Atomic` references enforce a sequentially-consistent semantics, it may seem reasonable to assume that programs that respect this discipline only exhibit SC behaviors.
 Unfortunately several of the specialized libraries that we looked at, written by domain experts, do live dangerously and creatively combine atomic accesses with non-atomic accesses on different locations, making low-level assumptions about the semantics of memory fences generated by the compiler.
 This aspect of their work would certainly also benefit from a formalization effort.

 (We also believe that it would be cleaner to add a notion of relaxed memory accesses to the OCaml memory model, rather than (ab)use non-atomic locations for benign races, if only to silence the TSan instrumentation.
-It is however non-trivial to extend the OCaml memory model with relaxed reads, and some of the OCaml maintainers are firmly opposed to making the memory model more complex.)
+It is however non-trivial to extend the OCaml memory model with relaxed reads, and some of the OCaml maintainers are understandably opposed to making the memory model more complex.)

+Note that moving to weaker memory model would not throw our work away to redo it, it would extend it.
+The weak-memory-model specifications are more complex, and the proofs are more complex, but they are obtained by refining the SC specifications and invariants.
+Our work thus provides a first (highly non-trivial) step in this direction.

 > L702:  shouldn't the "close ()" instead be "Unix.close fd" ?